 - Purchase Order (PO): The purchase requisition is used to create a purchase order, which is sent for review and approval.
 Upon approval, the purchase order is sent to the corresponding vendor, becoming a legal contract once accepted.

 - Goods and Services Received.
 For goods, orders are reviewed and, ideally, receiving paperwork is automatically cross-matched to the corresponding PO.
 Any exceptions generate returns, refunds, or additional documentation as required by circumstances.

 - Invoicing: The vendor’s invoice is received and checked against the purchase order and receiving paperwork.
 Exceptions are noted and processed as events warrant.
 Properly reconciled invoices are routed for payment.

 - Payment: The accounts payable (AP) team issues payment and updates the accounting records to reflect the transfer of payment in exchange for goods/services.

 The P2P process works well for goods and services that are already optimally sourced, and whose vendors have master data files in the buyer’s procurement system.

-But in cases where a need is recognized, but a company doesn’t have a current (or at least satisfactory) source for the particular goods and services required, leveraging the source-to-pay process can help.
-Like P2P, S2P prioritizes value, efficiency, and continuous improvement, but expands these concepts to include contract management and strategic sourcing.
+But in cases where a need is recognised, but a company doesn’t have a current (or at least satisfactory) source for the particular goods and services required, leveraging the source-to-pay process can help.
+Like P2P, S2P prioritises value, efficiency, and continuous improvement, but expands these concepts to include contract management and strategic sourcing.